Thonyinstitute/Fun-Day/README.md

 1. Web page is easily accessible through search engine.
 2. The navigation bars are clearly visible.
 3. The signup page form is large enough
-4. And the contact page has two options to take.
+4. I used font-family lato and Oswald for the entire text content.

 ## Images